wxMaxima-developers/wxmaxima/Compiling.md

 ### Creating a standalone wxMaxima

-wxMaxima, if linked statically, is pretty standalone and therefore fit for creating a portable app: The only external file wxMaxima requires (besides a working maxima installation) is the wxMaxima help file and if this help file cannot be found it will instruct the web browser to open the online version of the manual instead.
+wxMaxima, if linked statically, is pretty standalone and therefore fit for creating a portable app:

+ * It only depends on one single library: wxWidgets, that can be linked statically,
+ * And besides a working maxima installation it only attempts to use two sets of external files: The manual and the translation files.

+If a wxMaxima install should come without manual or translation files that might not be the end of the world, neither:

+ * The .exe file of the MS Windows version of wxMaxima comes with built-in translation files.
+If even these cannot be found the program will still work, but will be using  english.
+ * And if there are no manual files wxMaxima will redirect the system's web browser to an online version of the manual, instead.